espocrm/documentation/docs/user-guide/mass-email.md

 Also some mail server providers can deviate from standards, so bounced emails can be not distinguished.

+Enable [VERP](https://en.wikipedia.org/wiki/Variable_envelope_return_path) at Administration > Outbound Emails > Mass Email.
+Note that your SMTP needs to support it.

 ## See also

 * [Custom unsubscribe page](../development/campaign-unsubscribe-template.md)